kushaljmanjesh/client.c/README.md

 softRemoteAssignment

-This is the exerscise to get up to develop soft remote from scratch in stages
+This is the exerscise to get up to develop soft remote from scratch in stages.